 What happens if someone dies?

 If someone associated with the trust dies, the trustees should notify us as soon as possible.
 We need to know if:

-- the settlor dies;

-- a trustee dies; or
+- a trustee dies;

-- a life insured dies.
+- a life insured dies; or

 - the beneficiary of an absolute trust dies.